ReVolt-ROM/platform_manifest/README.md

  # is replaced with threads you want to use

-Building REVOLT ROM (Still not fully ready with KitKat)
+Building REVOLT ROM (Still not fully ready for Lollipop)
 ------------------------------------------------------